brickbuckett/Asterisk-022.2-Lab/README.md

 This project is a collection of configurations, scripts, and documentation for deploying and managing an Asterisk-based telephony system.
 It's designed to be a resource for both beginners and experienced Asterisk administrators.

-This project includes example configurations, setup guides, automation scripts, and best practices for building a robust and scalable Asterisk environment.
+This project includes example configurations, setup guides, scripts, and best practices for getting started with Asterisk.

 _Please note: This git is meant to lab, document, and demonstrate Asterisk.
 This should not be followed for production environments and may lack security or features you need.
 As this is a work in progress, expect updates and more in-line comments as time marches on._